Overview of NCBE’s Testing Task Force Study

 - Conduct environmental scan.
-AIR will review the results of the 2012 NCBE practice analysis and other available studies, reports, articles, books, websites, and online databases to develop an initial list of tasks of NLLs and the KSAOs needed to perform those tasks.
+Review the results of the 2012 NCBE practice analysis and other available studies, reports, articles, books, websites, and online databases to develop an initial list of tasks of NLLs and the KSAOs needed to perform those tasks.

 - Conduct focus groups.
-AIR will conduct multiple focus groups to ask practitioners and experts about changes to the field and the future direction of the profession.
-AIR will also work closely with various subject matter experts, NLLs, and supervisors to refine the list of tasks and KSAOs to develop the future-focused practice analysis survey.
+Conduct multiple focus groups to ask practitioners and experts about changes to the field and the future direction of the profession.
+Work closely with various subject matter experts, NLLs, and supervisors to refine the list of tasks and KSAOs to develop the practice analysis survey.

-- Administer future-focused practice analysis survey.
-AIR will develop an updated inventory of tasks and KSAOs informed by the first two steps and will administer a nationwide web-based survey presenting this inventory to licensed lawyers in their first five years of practice, and their supervisors, for their input.
+- Develop and administer practice analysis survey.
+Develop an updated inventory of tasks and KSAOs informed by the first two steps and administer a nationwide web-based survey presenting this inventory to licensed lawyers for their input.
 Survey respondents will provide ratings on job tasks and KSAOs that will help determine criticality to entry-level practice.

 - Conduct linkage exercises.
-AIR will conduct meetings with subject matter experts to link the critical tasks identified in the survey results to the corresponding KSAOs needed to complete each task.
+Conduct meetings with subject matter experts to link the critical tasks identified in the survey results to the corresponding KSAOs needed to complete each task.
 The purpose of the linkage exercise is to identify which KSAOs are necessary for completing the most critical work entry-level lawyers perform.

 - Prepare practice analysis technical report.
-Finally, AIR will prepare a technical report that documents its methodology, analyses, and final list of critical tasks and KSAOs.
+Prepare a technical report that documents methodology, analyses, and the final list of critical tasks and KSAOs.
 The report and the results from this study will provide the foundation for decisions regarding any future changes to the bar examination and its test specifications.

 We anticipate that this phase of the study will be completed in early 2020.